ac11711/Machampion/README.md

 ![Capture](https://github.com/user-attachments/assets/05527213-7181-4cff-9a6b-f84e7abb1ba4)

 This is a C++ programming project made to learn how to develop a simple 2D side-scroller game in Visual Studio.
 This project is for educational purposes only.
-This project can be ran in-editor only.
+This project will not include the asset pack due to it containing nintendo assets.

 This project was built using:
 * C++